Welcome to the Website of Taki Laboratory

 Message

-The update of this English homepage is not as frequent as that of Japanese one.
-For the latest information, please kindly use Google translate (https://translate.google.com/) and just enter this URL (http://tkl.pc.uec.ac.jp/).
 Our goal is to reduce drugs.
-To reduce the amount/frequency/dose, we are inventing fundamental technologies on targeted drugs, such as developing covalent biologics.
+To reduce the amount/frequency/dose, we are inventing fundamental technologies on targeted drugs, such as developing combinatorial screening of BIOmolecular Targeted Covalent Inhibitors (bioTCIs).
 Also, we aim to educate students by doing such tough researches that meet the quality of world-wide standards.
-We strongly promote lab members to take their own risks to conquer the very first findings which have never ever attained.
+We strongly promote lab members to take their own risks to conquer the very first findings which have never ever attained

 News